-Authorized by the North Carolina General Assembly in 1953, THJHA is sponsored by the North Carolina Museum of History, part of the N.C.
+Authorized by the North Carolina General Assembly in 1953, the Tar Heel Junior Historian Association is sponsored by the North Carolina Museum of History, part of the N.C.
 Department of Cultural Resources.
-The association is a network of FREE clubs across the state, with members in grades 4–12.
+The association is made up of a network of FREE clubs across the state, with members in grades 4–12.
 Each club must have at least one adult adviser.

 Clubs may be sponsored by public, private, or home schools, or by other organizations such as museums and historical societies, 4-H groups, Boy Scouts, or Girl Scouts.
 Clubs can be any size, from one student and one adviser to hundreds of students and several advisers.
-(THJHA limits annual magazine subscriptions, one of the membership benefits, to 120 per club.)
 Clubs must renew their membership each school year, using an online application.